IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 Script credentials offer many benefits over public key credentials:

-* They can encode arbitrarily sophisticated security requirements, such as requiring multiple signatures, limiting the amount of an asset that is withdrawn, enforcing time limits, and much more.
+* They can encode sophisticated security requirements, such as requiring multiple signatures, limiting asset withdrawal amounts, and enforcing time limits.
-* Via the datum, they can be associated with supplemental information, which can be used for identity verification.
+* They can be associated with supplemental information via the datum, which can be used for identity verification.
-* They can have failsafe options built into them to allow recovery of the credential if auxillary data, such as private keys, are compromised.
+* They can include failsafe options to allow credential recovery if auxiliary data, such as private keys, are compromised.

 Disadvangates of script credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 However, they also have several disadvantages:

-* They are complicated and expensive to create and use compared with public
+* They are complicated and expensive to create and use compared with public key credentials.
-  key credentials.
-* If they are not carefully written and tested, there can be unintended edge
-  cases or bugs that compromise their security.
+* If not carefully written and tested, they can have unintended edge cases or bugs that compromise security.
-* Between the script bytes, the datum and the redeemer, they consume a lot of
-  space in transactions, and are expensive to validate compared with public
+* They consume more space in transactions and are more expensive to validate due to the script bytes, datum, and redeemer.
+This increases transaction fees.
-  keys and signatures.
-This makes them more expensive, as these factors
-  increase transaction fees.
+* They require significant upfront investment, especially for high-risk applications, and are costly to operate, necessitating higher transaction fees and technical expertise, either from trained staff or commercial service providers who may charge additional fees.

 Ultimately, script credentials can solve many of the shortcomings of public key
 credentials, but they do so at a cost.
 They can require significant upfront